cnshsliu/smp.nvim/README.md

 ```

 Explains:

 1. `<leader>kt`, `<leader>kv`: wrap the selected text as a wiki link
 2. `<leader>kw`: wrap the word under cursor as a wiki link
 3. `<leader>kl`: wrap the current line as a wiki link
 4. `<leader>k1`: paste url string in system clipboard as a Markdown link: `[](URL_FROM_SYSTEM_CLIPBOARD)`
 5. `<leader>k2`: paste text in system clipboard as a wiki link: `[[TEXT_IN_SYSTEM_CLIPBOARD]]`

 paste URL is specially useful when you are browsing and want to copy the
 web page url from browser and insert it into your note.

+## Others

+SMP uses port 3030, a configuration to enable other port
+you choose has not been implemented at this moment,
+3030 may cause confliction with your other program,
+if this is your case and you find out that port configuration is
+must-to-have for you, please raise an issue.
+I will add it ASAP.

+For note taking, suggest [Telekasten](https://github.com/renerocksai/telekasten.nvim)
+I take notes with Telekasten everyday, and just found I need another Markdown
+previewer, so I wrote this one,
+I am with a Macbook Pro, and this plugin is tested on MacOS only,
+If you find any bugs on other OSs, kindly raise an issue,
+I will fix it ASAP. thanks a lot.

+I also contribute to Telekasten development, provides `:Telekasten show_book`
+command to it, "show_book" will display the outline of our Telekasten notes
+on the right side of Neovim window, includes tags, backlinks, links, todos,
+headers etc. Telekasten show_book also enable you to search by tags or text
+incrementally, and you can save your query condition for later use.

+At this moment, the PR of show_book is waiting for accepting yet,
+you may use my repo to try it's power,
+use `cnshsliu/telekasten.nvim` in your init.lua and give it a try,
+I am sure you will love it.